 In 2016, the Lutheran Legacy Fund granted $150,000 to fund a pilot program designed to ease the transition from being a hospital patient to recovering at home.
 A Perfect Homecoming, a new program of Seniors’ Resource Center and Lutheran Medical Center, provides transitional care services to seniors including transportation to the pharmacy and follow-up appointments.
 The program’s primary goals are to reduce the risk of hospital readmission within 90-days, improve health outcomes, enhance quality of life and promote cost savings in the health care system.

 The Lutheran Legacy Fund also seeks to reduce the number of patients who routinely use emergency departments at local hospitals for their primary care needs.
 In 2016, the Fund granted $50,000 to Jefferson Center for Mental Health on behalf of the Jefferson County Hotspotting Alliance.
 The Hotspotting Alliance will strengthen collaboration between two existing community-led efforts addressing overutilization of emergency departments in Jefferson County to better address patient needs, improve care quality and reduce health care system costs.

 Community First Foundation contributed one of the largest gifts in its history to help build the new health sciences building at Red Rocks Community College Arvada campus.
-The $1 million grant will help the college cluster its health professions programs in one place, accelerate the number of graduates entering health occupations and add vital new training opportunities.
-The college broke ground in July 2015 and the facility is expected to open in time for the fall 2016 semester.
-Once completed, it will transform the Arvada location into a full-service campus dedicated to the health and wellness of Jefferson County and surrounding communities.
+The $1 million grant helped the college cluster its health professions programs in one place, accelerating the number of graduates entering health occupations and adding vital new training opportunities.
+The college broke ground in July 2015 and the facility opened for the fall 2016 semester.
+It is transforming the Arvada location into a full-service campus dedicated to the health and wellness of Jefferson County and surrounding communities.